 Marian “Clover” Hooper Adams led a remarkable life for a woman of her time.
 Her exploits included volunteering during the Civil War, engaging with an array of intellectuals, possibly ghostwriting a novel, and most notably pioneering the field of portrait photography.
 However, despite her many accomplishments in life, today she may be best known as the subject of one of Washington, DC’s most haunting sites: the Adams Memorial.

 Clover Adams was born to to a wealthy Boston family.
 Her mother was transcendentalist poet Ellen Sturgis Hooper; guests in her home growing up included Ralph Waldo Emerson, Nathaniel Hawthorne, and Henry David Thoreau.
 Before marrying, Clover volunteered for the United States Sanitary Commission during the Civil War, raising funds, cooking, and tending to the wounded.

 In 1872, she married Henry Adams, author, philosopher, and scion of the Boston Adams family whose ancestors included former presidents John Adams and John Q. Adams.
-The couple relocated to Washington, DC in 1868.
+The couple then relocated to Washington, DC.
 There they cultivated a circle of friends that included novelist Henry James.
 Clover’s reputation as an urbane yet troubled woman has caused speculation that she was the inspiration for Henry James’s novel Portrait of a Lady.

 Fascinated by photography, Clover taught herself the art at the age of 40.
 Her autodidacticism belies the sophistication of her work, which displays a keen eye for lighting and framing.
 A skilled amateur, she photographed Supreme Court Justice Oliver Wendell Holmes, Secretary of State William Evans, and some of the more famous Adams family members.
 She produced a great body of work about domesticity and the role of women in American society.